 This crispy Tofu Schnitzel is a delicious vegan twist on a pub favorite.
 It’s simple to make, tastes surprisingly like chicken, and has 20g of protein per serving.
-Whether you serve it as a main course with a side salad or use it as a base for parmigiana or katsu curry, you won’t be disappointed.
+You won’t be disappointed if you serve it as a main course with a side salad or use it as a base for Parmigiana or katsu curry.
+For a complete meal, consider pairing it with a refreshing Sprouted Lentil Salad tossed in a zesty dressing.

 Why You’ll Love This Vegan Schnitzel

-- Tastes surprisingly like chicken: This tofu schnitzel has a similar flavor and texture to meat schnitzel, making it a great choice for those who are transitioning to a vegetarian or vegan diet.
+- Tastes surprisingly like chicken: This tofu schnitzel has a flavor and texture similar to meat schnitzel, making it a great choice for anybody transitioning to a vegetarian or vegan diet.

 - Quick and easy to make: You only need 25 minutes to prepare this delicious meal.

-- Meal-prep friendly: If you want to do the bulk of your cooking ahead of time, prepare the schnitzels so they are breaded then freeze, thaw and cook when you’re ready.
+- Meal-prep friendly: If you want to do the bulk of your cooking beforehand, prepare the schnitzels to be breaded, then freeze, thaw, and cook when ready.

-Luckily tofu schnittys don’t require too many ingredients, and many of these are pantry items.
+Luckily, tofu cutlets don’t require too many ingredients, and many of these are pantry items.
 Here is your shopping list:

 - Tofu